streamnative/pulsar-hub/data-processing/pulsar-flink/2.7.0/pulsar-flink.md

 - Flink 1.12: it is maintained in the [`master` branch](https://github.com/streamnative/pulsar-flink/tree/master).

 > **Note**
-> Since Flink's API has changed greatly, we mainly work on new features in the `master` branch and fix bugs in other branches.
+> Since Flink's API has changed greatly, new features are covered in the `master` branch while bug fixes are in other branches.

 The JAR package is located in the [Bintray Maven repository of StreamNative](https://dl.bintray.com/streamnative/maven).